MuhammadTayyab1002/Wireless-Control-Of-Home-Appliances/README.md

 ## Repository Structure

-- **circuit design**: Contains the circuit diagrams and schematics for the wireless control system.
+- **Circuit Design**: Contains the circuit diagrams and schematics for the wireless control system.
-- **product design (3D design)**: Includes 3D design files for enclosures and other physical components.
+- **Product Design (3D design)**: Includes 3D design files for enclosures and other physical components.
-- **firmware**: Contains the source code for the embedded microcontroller, developed in **Keil C51**.
+- **Firmware**: Contains the source code for the embedded microcontroller, developed in **Keil C51**.

 ## Circuit Design